usc-isi-i2/t2wml-annotation/docs/index.md

 ### Step 1: Create Dataset

-Users will have to create the `dataset` as specified in cell `B1`, if it does not already exist.
+Users will have to create the `dataset` as specified in cell `B1` in the annotated spreadsheet, if it does not already exist.
 The Upload Annotated Spreadsheet API will return a validation error in case the `dataset` either:

 - does not exist or ,
 - does not match the dataset in the API URL (see Step 3)

-Example for how to create a dataset is present in this [jupyter noteboook](https://github.com/usc-isi-i2/datamart-api/blob/development/Datamart%20Data%20API%20Demo.ipynb) in the `Create a new dataset` section.
+How to create a dataset is explained in the `Create a new dataset` section in this [jupyter noteboook](https://github.com/usc-isi-i2/datamart-api/blob/development/Datamart%20Data%20API%20Demo.ipynb)

 ### Step 2: Annotate Spreadsheet